 2. Selecting a healthy cutting

 With your workstation ready, it’s time to select your cutting.
 Ideally, you want to choose a strong-looking stem that has a few nodes and leaves.
-Nodes are essential, as this is where your new roots will spring from.
+Pothos nodes are essential, as this is where your new roots will spring from.
 They look like little bumps or nodules and are usually slightly darker than the rest of the stem.

 Having a few leaves on your stem is also beneficial and will improve the chances of your cutting taking root.
 This is because your stem does not have roots yet to draw in water and thus relies on its leaves to pull moisture molecules from the air.